 At this point, if the team decides that the project is viable given the resources available, a project proposal is written up and presented to the client.

 The interdisciplinary development teams at META+LAB use a process that is based on the Agile Scrum methodology.

-At the end of every Sprint, there is a review that culminates in deliverable product that can be demonstrated to the client.
+At the end of every sprint, there is a review that culminates with a deliverable product that can be demonstrated to the client.

 These incremental updates allow the client to interact and give feedback throughout the process, while also allowing the team members to review and provide each other feedback based on the completed work.

-Together, this gives our teams the opportunity to make appropriate adjustments along the way and clients a regular set of updates on the progress of the work.
+Together, this gives our teams the opportunity to make appropriate adjustments along the way and grants our clients with a regular set of updates on the progress of the work.

-While the developers on the team are creating the application, other members are busy working on a variety of post-launch efforts and services.
+While the development teams are building the application, other members are busy working on a variety of post-launch efforts.

-At the same time, individuals from the Marketing team interact with the development team, the client, and any potential markets or user bases to develop strategies for outreach, promotion, and propagation of the product.
+At the same time, individuals from the marketing team interact with the development team, the client, and prospective users to develop strategies for outreach, promotion, and propagation of the product.